 After passing a pond, the trail rejoined what seemed to be a snowmobile trail, and I walked along it for a few metres.
 It is from that point that the climb started to be a little more sustained.
 It wasn’t too difficult when I was walking along the large and groomed snowmobile trail, but when the hiking trail went back into the forest and became a single track again, the climb started to be a little steeper.

 At this section, there were even ropes tied between the trees to help with the climb.
-I think these ropes are probably helpful if this section is icy or slippery, but with the thick snow cover, my snowshoes and my hiking poles, I had no trouble continuing on my way up.
+I think these ropes are probably helpful when this section is icy or slippery, but with the thick snow cover, my snowshoes and my hiking poles, I had no trouble continuing on my way up.

 And once I got to the top of Montagne de la Grotte, the trees thinned out and I could see the beautiful landscape of Bowman Forest stretching out before me.